Oaxaca en la historia y en el mito: The roots of Mexican Muralism

-A discussion of modern Mexican muralism begins with José Vasconcelos Calderón (1882–1959).
-He was a maker of history in Oaxaca and Mexico, and is portrayed on the mural.
-After the Mexican Revolution ended in 1921, as the Secretary of Education, he obtained a large budget and generated projects to foster nationalism.
-His Secretariat of Education sponsored large patriotic murals in public spaces.
+Modern mexican muralism received a boost after the Mexican Revolution.
+The man behind the program, José Vasconcelos Calderón (1882–1959) appears on the mural.
+After the Mexican Revolution ended in 1921, as the Secretary of Education, Vasconcelos obtained a large budget and generated projects to foster nationalism, especially through sponsoring large patriotic murals in public spaces.

-Arturo García Bustos, as a child, living in El Centro of Mexico City, observed these patriotic murals being painted.
-Later he studied mural painting from the original muralists such as Diego Rivera who were being funded as part of this nationalist art and Frida Kahlo (with Los Fridos).
-He collaborated with Kahlo on murals on a daily basis in the mid-1940s.
-The mural Oaxaca en la historia y el mito springs from the roots of muralism and nationalism that José Vasconcelos planted some 50 years before García Bustos painted his mural in Oaxaca.
+Arturo García Bustos, as a child, living in El Centro of Mexico City, observed Diego Rivera painting these patriotic murals.
+Later Bustos studied mural painting as part of the nationalist art movement with Frida Kahlo in a group called Los Fridos.
+Bustos collaborated with Kahlo on murals on a daily basis in the mid-1940s.

+In short, the mural Oaxaca en la historia y el mito springs from the roots of muralism and nationalism that José Vasconcelos planted some 50 years before García Bustos painted his mural in Oaxaca.

-Jose Vasconcelos, Mexican writer, philosopher and politician.
+Jose Vasconcelos, Mexican writer, philosopher, politician and supporter of Mexican muralism.